enricoros/big-AGI/docs/help-feature-livefile.md

 ## Technical Details

 LiveFile uses the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) to interact with your local files securely.
+It leverages the [browser-fs-access](https://github.com/GoogleChromeLabs/browser-fs-access) library, an open-source project by Google Chrome Labs, which provides an easy interface to the File System Access API with fallbacks for broader browser support.

 - **Security:**
   - Access to files requires explicit user permission.